MSc/PgDip Historical Studies

 Advanced Oral History

-Advanced Oral History allows you to explore advanced oral history theory and practices as a valuable means of understanding the past.
-In weekly seminars, we'll examine the advantages and limitations of oral history as both a research methodology and an outcome by reading and discussing key texts written by leading oral historians and related practitioners.
-In addition, you'll gain practical experience designing and implementing a mini oral history project directly related to your postgraduate dissertation.
+This class allows students to explore advanced oral history theory and practices as a valuable means of understanding the past.
+In weekly seminars, we will examine the advantages and limitations of oral history as both a research methodology and an outcome by reading and discussing key texts written by leading oral historians and related practitioners.
+In addition, students will gain practical experience designing and implementing a mini oral history project directly related to their postgraduate dissertations.
+By the end of the semester, students will have submitted their dissertation project proposals for ethics approval, and gained preliminary experience in conducting and analysing an interview of relevance to their dissertation topic.
+Students seeking careers in history, museum studies, human rights advocacy, international law, diplomacy, and journalism will find this course particularly relevant.

 Palaeography, c1500-c1800